mnpatel007/Zenith-Minds/README.md

 Zenith AI's user-friendly interface, interactive features, and responsive design ensure a seamless experience across devices, while its focus on personalization sets it apart.
 From diving into personalized activities to sharing uplifting content with friends, Zenith AI is a supportive companion in the journey to mental well-being.

 Features of Zenith AI
-Express your feelings: Show your feelings and get help about what can be done next also share your feelings Mood-Based Music Playlists: Discover curated playlists for happy, calm, or motivated moods.
+1.Express your feelings: Show your feelings and get help about what can be done next also share your feelings 2.Mood-Based Music Playlists: Discover curated playlists for happy, calm, or motivated moods.
-Interactive Poetry Corner: Read and write inspiring poems with synchronized animations and soothing voiceovers.
+3.Interactive Poetry Corner: Read and write inspiring poems with synchronized animations and soothing voiceovers.
-Social Sharing: Easily share inspirational content across platforms like WhatsApp and Instagram.
+4.Social Sharing: Easily share inspirational content across platforms like WhatsApp and Instagram.
-Responsive Design: Optimized for both desktop and mobile devices.
+5.Responsive Design: Optimized for both desktop and mobile devices.

 _**Steps to Run Zenith AI Locally
 Follow these steps to set up and run Zenith AI on your local machine:**_